15 Tech Affinity Groups for Cis and Trans Women and Nonbinary Professionals

 Free online, in-person workshops and coworking • Paid conference

-Founded by Angelica Ross (you may recognize her from TV shows Pose and Claws), TransTech is an incubator focusing on the economic empowerment of transgender people.
+Founded by Angelica Ross (you may recognize her from TV shows Pose and Claws), TransTech is an incubator focusing on the economic empowerment of transgender tech professionals.
 The community offers co-working and co-learning opportunities designed to help empower members to level up in their lives and careers.

 Free Slack group